EdenSwack/Video-2-Summary_APP/README.md

 This is a web application that allows users to upload a video, select an output language, and utilize various API calls to perform translation and summarization tasks.
 The application integrates Hugging Face neural network models, the Microsoft Translation endpoint, and custom Python functions to provide accurate and concise translations of videos into the desired output language.

 **Features**
-Upload a video file to the web app.
-Choose an output language for translation and summarization.
+Upload a video file for translation and summarization.
+Select input and output languages from a list of options.
-Utilize Hugging Face neural network models for language understanding.
+Utilize Hugging Face neural network models for audio-to-text conversion.
-Integrate Microsoft Translation endpoint for accurate translation.
+Integrate Microsoft Translation API for language translation.
-Apply custom Python functions for summarizing the video's content.
+Apply custom Python functions for text summarization.
-Responsive and user-friendly web interface.
+User-friendly and responsive web interface.

-Installation
+**Installation**
-Ensure you have Python installed on your system.
+1. Ensure you have Python installed on your system.

-Install the required Python packages by running the following commands: pip install flask pip install flask-cors
+2. Install the required Python packages by running the following commands:

-Usage
+  * pip install flask
+  * pip install flask-cors

+**Usage**
-Clone this repository to your local machine.
+1. Clone this repository to your local machine.

-Navigate to the project directory:
+2. Navigate to the project directory: cd Video_Translation_Web_App

-cd Video_Translation_Web_App

-Start the Flask development server by running the following command:
+2. Start the Flask development server by running the following command:

-Copy code
-python Flask_app.py
+3. python Flask_app.py

-Open your web browser and go to http://localhost:5000 to access the web app.
+4. Open your web browser and go to http://localhost:5000 to access the web app.

-Upload a video file and select the desired output language.
+5. Upload a video file and select the desired output language using the web app UI.

-Click the "Translate" button to initiate the translation and summarization process.
+6. Click the "Translate" button to initiate the translation and summarization process.

-Dependencies
+**Dependencies**
-Flask
+  * Flask
-Flask-CORS
+  * Flask-CORS
-Acknowledgments
+  * moviepy
+  * requests

+**Acknowledgments**
 This project utilizes Hugging Face's state-of-the-art neural network models for natural language processing.
 Microsoft Translation API is employed for accurate language translation.
 Special thanks to the open-source community for providing the tools and resources necessary for this project.